edwin-hendriks/vscode-gears/README.md

 ## Tasks

 Press `CTRL+SHIFT+B`, then choose a task.
 They are already in logical order.
-E.g. GEARS: 1.
-Generate, 2.
-Show Diagrams, 3.
-Build, 4.
-Run Application, 5.
-Load data, 6.
-Run scenarios.

 Below is an example demo of how to call the task `GEARS: 1.
 Generate`: